-I have years of teaching under my belt and I have taught hundreds of kids to read and write in English but when I discovered Montessori I found out that the traditional way of reading first wasn’t the best way to help the child.
-Listen to this weeks show to find out why…
+I have years of teaching under my belt and I have taught hundreds of kids to read and write in English but when I discovered Montessori I found out that the traditional way of reading first wasn’t necessarily the best way to help the child.

 Here are the resources for helping your child learn to read

 This post contains affiliate links, that means I will make a small commission, at no cost to you if you choose to purchase something.